 1 Which floor(s) is the living accommodation on?
-Ground, 1 st & 2 nd 2 Are there three steps or fewer to a main entrance door of the property?
+Ground and first 2 Are there three steps or fewer to a main entrance door of the property?
 Yes 3 Is there a lift to the main entrance door of the property?
 No 4 Are all door openings greater than 750mm?
 No 5 Is there a toilet on the same level as the living room and kitchen?
 Yes 6 Is there a toilet on the same level as the bedroom?
-Yes 7 Are all rooms on the same level with no internal steps or stairs?
+No 7 Are all rooms on the same level with no internal steps or stairs?
 No 8 Is the unrestricted parking within 25 metres of an entrance door to the building?
 Yes